 I awoke back in my tiny room, a terrible taste in my mouth.
 The stone vial lay empty beside my cot and sweat drenched my body.
 I stood, filled with a dizzying strength.
-I wretched violently, spewing sickness from the pit of my stomach.
+I retched violently, spewing sickness from the pit of my stomach.

 I vomited forth a black puddle of viscous liquid.
 It spread across the unclean floor of my room.
 Again I puked, unleashing more of the noxious stuff.
 And again, as if I were going to spill my guts across the floor.
-Eventually the wretching subsided.
+Eventually the retching subsided.
 The pool of black slime bubbled and swirled before me.
 It rose, taking the shape of a dark-skinned man.
 He smiled at me, no longer eyeless, and I praised him once more with his secret name.

 His caress sent electricity running across my skin.

 I found for him a fresh robe and a white turban.
 As he dressed I sent word to my brothers.
 When it got dark, they came and took him away, showing him a deep respect that came unbidden into their hearts.
 They took him into the desert, where he could begin his duties as their new leader.

 Early the next morning, I carefully strapped to my body the explosives my brothers had left for me.
 Then I prayed, not to the Great God, but to the Lord of Endings, using his secret name.
 I asked him to provide my brothers with the great strength he had given to me.

 I put on a long coat to hide the explosives upon my chest.
 I walked down the street to the hospital where the pale devils, the invaders, constantly stand guard.
 I saw one of their large, green trucks there, so I knew there would be many of them inside at this hour.